ray-project/ray/doc/source/cluster/kubernetes/user-guides/tpu.rst

 After setting up a GKE cluster with TPUs and the Ray TPU initialization webhook, you're ready to begin running workloads on Ray with TPUs.
-The :ref:`StableDiffusion example <kuberay-tpu-stable-diffusion-example>` shows how to serve a model with Ray on multi-host TPUs.
+The :ref:`StableDiffusion example <kuberay-tpu-stable-diffusion-example>` shows how to serve a model with Ray on single-host TPUs.

 Configuring Ray Pods for TPU usage
 __________________________________

 Using any TPU accelerator requires specifying `google.com/tpu` resource `limits` and `requests` in the container fields of your `RayCluster`'s
 `workerGroupSpecs`.
 This resource specifies the number of TPU chips for GKE to allocate each Pod.
+KubeRay v1.1.0 adds a `numOfHosts` field to the RayCluster custom resource, specifying the number of TPU hosts to create per worker group replica.
+For multi-host worker groups, replicas are treated as PodSlices rather than individual workers, with `numOfHosts` worker nodes being created per replica.
 Additionally, GKE uses `gke-tpu` node selectors to schedule TPU pods on the node matching the desired TPU accelerator and topology.

-Below is a config snippet for a RayCluster worker group with 2 Ray TPU workers, each scheduled on their own v4 TPU node.
+Below is a config snippet for a RayCluster worker group with 2 Ray TPU workers, each scheduled on their own GKE v4 TPU node.

 .. code-block:: yaml

    groupName: tpu-group
-   replicas: 2
+   replicas: 1
    minReplicas: 0
+   maxReplicas: 1
-   maxReplicas: 2
+   numOfHosts: 2
    ...
    template:
        spec: